Parshal/tauon/static/themer/docs/ai_gen/start_prompt.md

 3. **Stable references.** Cite files as `@path#start-end`.
 Mention key uniforms, data shapes, and control flow.
 4. **Delta friendly.** When describing changes, note commit/date/context so future runs can diff mentally.
 5. **Single source of truth.** If docs diverge from code, update the doc immediately or leave a TODO with the precise fix needed.
+6. **Styler awareness.** Reference `docs/styler/styler.md` in every snapshot when summarizing heuristics so humans + copilots can trace the classifier contract without rereading code.

 ## Suggested Output Skeleton
 ```